Drosophila as a cancer model

 Participants are invited to submit abstracts, a number of which will be selected for short talk and poster presentations.
 Abstracts should include a title, authors, affiliations, summary (max 250 words) and references.

-The BARCELONA BIOMED CONFERENCE on Modelling Cancer in Drosophila will be hosted by the Institut d'Estudis Catalans (IEC) in the heart of downtown Barcelona.
+The BARCELONA BIOMED CONFERENCE on Drosophila as a cancer model will be hosted by the Institut d'Estudis Catalans (IEC) in the heart of downtown Barcelona.
 Talks will take place in the Sala Prat de Riba.

 Institut d'Estudis Catalans